inBeat/inbeat-website/content/top-influencers/tiktok/beauty/germany/berlin/_index.md

 ---
-title: Top 10 Beauty TikTok Influencers In Berlin In 2022
+title: Top 10 Beauty TikTok Influencers In Berlin In 2023
 description: >-
-  Find top beauty TikTok influencers in Berlin in 2022.
-Most popular hashtags: #foryou #berlin #beauty #fyp.
+  Find top beauty TikTok influencers in Berlin in 2023.
+Most popular hashtags: #foryou #beauty #viral #berlin.
 platform: TikTok
-hits: 9
+hits: 7
-text_top: Discover the best TikTok accounts on inBeat.
+text_top: See the best TikTok accounts on inBeat.
-text_bottom: Our database holds 9 TikTok influencers like this in Berlin, Germany for you to pitch.
+text_bottom: Our search engine aggregates 7 TikTok influencers like this in Berlin, Germany for you to work with.
 profiles:
   - username: "_amaya_beauty_ber"
     fullname: >-